FriendsOfSymfony/FOSHttpCache/doc/varnish-configuration.rst

 Feature: :ref:`cache tagging <tags>`

-For this feature you'll need to choose between either BAN _(default)_, or the more performant xkey based tag system.
+For this feature you need to choose between either BAN _(default)_ and the more performant xkey based tag system.

 Using xkey
 ^^^^^^^^^^

-Since Varnish 4.1 you can use the official `xkey Varnish module`_ for better performance with cache tags.
+Since Varnish 4.1, you can use the official `xkey Varnish module`_ for better performance with cache tags.

 As explained in the `Cache Invalidation chapter of the Varnish documentation`_::
-> (..), hashtwo/xkey is much more efficient than bans because of two reasons:
+> (..), ``hashtwo``/``xkey`` is much more efficient than bans because of two reasons:
 > 1) looking up hash keys is much more efficient than traversing ban-lists, and
-> 2) every time you test a ban expression, it checks every object in the cache that is
+> 2) every time you test a ban expression, it checks every object in the cache
-> older than the ban itself.
+> that is older than the ban itself.

 With xkey, you can also soft purge tagged responses to allow for a grace period where invalidated (stale) content is still delivered to the client.

 Minimum version of `varnish-modules` is v0.10.2*.
 It's part of Ubuntu 17.10 ("Artful") and higher, otherwise see their documentation for `installing xkey on other platforms`_.
+You can technically use earlier versions of the varnish modules down to 0.9.x releases.
+However, v0.10.2 is the first version introducing support for purging several tags at once.
+If you use an older version, you need to invalidate only one tag at a time, and can't use soft purge.

-For ``xkey`` setup you can use ``fos_tags_xkey.vcl`` and :ref:`configure Varnish Client for xkey <varnish_custom_tags_header>` as shown below.
+To use ``xkey``, :ref:`configure the Varnish Client for xkey <varnish_custom_tags_header>` and :ref:`the response tagger to use the xkey header <response_tagger_optional_parameters>`, and include ``resources/config/varnish/fos_tags_xkey.vcl`` in your VCL:

-Subroutines are provided in ``resources/config/varnish-[version]/fos_tags_xkey.vcl``.
-To enable this feature, add the following to ``your_varnish.vcl``:

 .. configuration-block::